Measure estimation on manifolds: an optimal transport approach: Preliminaries

-A crucial point in the study conducted in the next sections is the relation between Wasserstein distances and negative Sobolev norms. \begin{prop}[Wasserstein distances and negative Sobolev norms] Let $1\leq p<\infty$.
-Let $M\in \MM_{d}$ be a manifold with reach $\tau(M)\geq \taumin$, and let $\mu,\nu\in \PP_1^p$ be two probability measures supported on $M$, absolutely continuous with respect to $\vol_M$.
-Assume that $\mu,\nu \geq \fmin \cdot \vol_M$ for some $\fmin>0$.
-Then, identifying measures with their densities, we have
+A crucial point in the study conducted in the following is the relation between Wasserstein distances and negative Sobolev norms. \begin{proposition}[Wasserstein distances and negative Sobolev norms] Let $1\leq p<\infty$.
+Let $M\in \MM_{d}$ be a manifold with reach $\tau(M)\geq \taumin$, and let $\mu,\nu\in \PP_1^p$ be two probability measures supported on $M$, absolutely continuous with respect to $\vol_M$, with densities $f$ and $g$.
+Assume that $f, g \geq \fmin \cdot \vol_M$ for some $\fmin>0$.
+Then, we have